ChASE-library/ChASE/Docs-Sphinx/source/reference/chase.rst

 .. cpp:var:: int* const degrees

+	     Array of size :cpp:var:`nev` + :cpp:var:`nex`.
+While a required
-	     Only used when ChASE is utilized to solve a sequence or correlated eigenproblems.
-Currently not used.
-It should contain :cpp:var:`nev` elements that specify the filter degrees used in the previous sub-sequence of eigenproblems.
+	     input array, the contents are ignored.
+This variable is planned for cases where ChASE is utilized to solve a sequence or correlated eigenproblems.

 .. cpp:var:: const double tol